tummfm/chemtrain/README.md

   following submodules:

   - ``data`` Loading and preprocessing of microscopic reference data
-  - ``ensemble`` Sampling from and evaluating quantities of ensembles
+  - ``ensemble`` Sampling from and evaluating quantities for ensembles
   - ``learn`` Lower level implementations of training algorithms
   - ``quantity`` Learnable microscopic and macroscopic quantities
   - ``trainers`` High-level API to training algorithms